-For example, the first eight members, who are drawn by lottery, could by random chance include no white Commissioners.
-In that event, application of Section 8252(g) would suggest that the first eight members consider a slate of six that would include one or more white candidates, provided that they met the other qualifications and possessed "relevant analytical skills and [the] ability to be impartial."
+For example, the first eight members, who are drawn by lottery, could by random chance include no male Commissioners.
+In that event, application of Section 8252(g) would suggest that the first eight members consider a slate of six that would include one or more male candidates, provided that they met the other qualifications and possessed "relevant analytical skills and [the] ability to be impartial."
 As this example illustrates, application of Section 8252(g) does not benefit one particular group over another: the first eight members must consider any group that is under-represented in the first eight in selecting a slate of the final six members, regardless of whether that group is a minority or a majority.
 The fact that no particular gender, racial, or ethnic group benefits from Section 8252(g) shows that it does not discriminate against a group on the basis of race, ethnicity, or gender on its face.

 The race- and gender-conscious programs cited in the ballot materials to Prop.
 209, by contrast, did discriminate against particular groups and in favor of others, and illustrate how Section 8252(g) is different than those programs that motivated the passage of Prop.
 209. The Legislative Analyst mentioned three types of "affirmative action" programs that could be eliminated under Prop.
-209. They included:

-- Specific goals for the participation of women-owned and minority-owned companies on work involved in state contracts, which required that at least 15 percent of the value of contract should be done by minority-owned companies and at least 5 percent should be done by women-owned companies - Public college and university programs that are targeted toward minority or women students - Goals and timetables to encourage the hiring of members of "underrepresented" groups for state government jobs
+209. They included specific goals for participation of women-owned and minority-owned companies; public college and university programs that are targeted toward minority or women students; and goals and timetables to encourage hiring of underrepresented groups by the state.
 (Ballot Pamp., Gen. Elec.
 (Nov.
 5, 1996), Analysis by the Legislative Analyst p.
 30.)
 In each of these cases, specific minority or gender groups received the benefit of the particular program, while white men did not.
-Indeed, it was this perceived "reversa-discrimination" that was the focal point of the argument in favor of Prop.
+Indeed, it was this perceived "reverse-discrimination" that was the focal point of the argument in favor of Prop.
 209. (See Hi-Voltage Wire Works, Inc. v.
 City of San Jose (2000) 24 Cal.4th 537, 560-61 [quoting ballot materials].)
 Section 8252, by contrast, does not discriminate against any particular group or require "reverse-discrimination" since all racial, ethnic, and gender groups, whether majority or minority, are included within it.

-B. Section 8252(g) Does Not Discriminate Against Any Individual.
+C. Section 8252(g) Does Not Discriminate Against Any Individual.